-The Office of the Provost welcomes proposals from Colleges and Departments interested in developing new online degree programs, or developing additional courses to complete programs that are already underway.
+The Office of the Provost welcomes proposals from Colleges and Departments interested in developing new online degree programs (must be approved before proposal submission, see below), or developing additional courses to complete programs that are already underway.
 Courses may be delivered in hybrid or online format.

 The standard for review will be proposals which identify the gaps to be filled to complete an online or hybrid degree, show a need and market to be served, and offer a plan for sustainability and projected growth in the online environment.